LiteralLySugaR/Hoi4MapCreatorTool/README.md

 - return

 Will return to **Main**.
+- colorsyntax

+Will return a table of province types for Terrain Input and their colours (HEX and RGB)
 - createLandType/clt [TerrainInput] [outputFileName] <MinX-MinY> <MaxX-MaxY>

 Change every land province entry according to the Terrain Input.